horizontalsystems/stellar-kit-android/README.md

 ## Example Project

-All features of the library are used in the demo project located in the [app](/app) folder.
+All features of the library are used in the example project located in the [app](/app) folder.
 It can be referred to as a starting point for using the library.

 ## License